abhirathod95/travel-blog/src/blog/travel/2018-10-06/amsterdam.md

 &nbsp;

 *****************************************************
-###**Where to STAY**
+### <center> **Where to STAY**

 &nbsp;

-**Yays Concierged Boutique Hotel** – I stayed in this adorable two-story apartment with a full kitchen right on the canal, located in the Zootkeetsgracht neighborhood.
+##### **Yays Concierged Boutique Hotel**

+I stayed in this adorable two-story apartment with a full kitchen right on the canal, located in the Zootkeetsgracht neighborhood.
 While the location was a little further from some of the main attractions, the chance to live more like a local was too good to pass up.
 Also, a nearby bus stop was enough to get places without having to spend more.
 In the evenings, they even gave us a bicycle to borrow and take around the street.
 Yays have several locations around the city if you want to stay closer to a certain attraction.

 ![Canal view from our Yays hotel room](../../../images/Netherlands/Amsterdam_1.jpg)

 &nbsp;

 ****************************************************
-###**DAY TRIPS**
+### <center> **DAY TRIPS**

 &nbsp;

-####**Brussels, Belgium**
+##### **BRUSSELS, BELGIUM**

 We thought about doing this if we had just one more day (isn’t that always the case) and knocking off another country on our long, long list.
 Except, we enjoyed Amsterdam too much to want to leave.
 Take a train from Centraal Station; they run pretty much all hours of the day.
-A quick 2-3 hours later, you are in Brussels admiring the famous **Mannekan Pis** 😉.
+A quick 2-3 hours later, you are in Brussels admiring the famous **Mannekan Pis**.

-####**Zaanse Schans**
+&nbsp;

+##### **ZAANSE SCHANS**

 ![Windmills at Zaanse Schans](../../../images/Netherlands/Amsterdam_17.jpg)